-The first thing that you should do is rethink your menu.
+Rethink your menu.
 Think about ingredients, portions and other factors that you can change without your customers even batting an eye.
 You may also consider shortening the menu and focusing in on a certain type of cuisine or just a few of your bigger menu choices.
 Now is not the time to have something for everyone on your menu.
-The last think you need to do when looking at your menu is find out which items may be less productive for the chefs and what items could be eating up costs in the way of time.
+The last thing you need to do when looking at your menu is find out which items may be less productive, have less profit margin and what items could be eating up costs in the way of time.